Getting Started As A New Landlord

 On the flip side, more money down also means your lender assumes less financial risk.
 You have more equity in the property and are therefore less likely to default.
 This means you can make an attractive offer and secure a higher mortgage preapproval amount.

-You’ll also have a lower Loan-to-Value ratio (LTV).
+You’ll also have a lower loan-to-value ratio (LTV).
 LTV assesses borrower risk by comparing the loan amount to the appraised property value.
-The lower the ratio, the lower your interest rates and the fewer fees you’ll pay; an LTV over 80% might require you to pay extra for personal mortgage insurance.
-The downside is that you’ll have less money available for expenses like taxes, maintenance, or insurance.
+The lower the ratio of loan to value (LTV), the lower your interest rates and the fewer fees you’ll pay; an LTV over 80% might cause your lender to require private mortgage insurance.
+The downside is that you’ll have less money available for expenses like closing costs, property taxes, maintenance, or homeowners insurance.

-Traditionally, 20% is a good benchmark for down payments.
-However, it’s possible to secure a property with much less if you cannot meet that benchmark.
+Traditionally, 20% is a good benchmark for down payments to keep your LTV ratio as low as possible.
+A larger down payment will decrease your monthly payments even further.
+However, it’s possible to secure a property with much less if you cannot meet that benchmark, especially with government loans like FHA loans or USDA loans.

-BiggerPockets, Investopedia, and NerdWallet each have mortgage calculators that can help you determine the monthly or biweekly payment schedule you can afford while accounting for property expenses.
+BiggerPockets, Investopedia, and NerdWallet each have mortgage calculators that can help you determine the monthly or biweekly payment schedule you can afford while accounting for property expenses and other personal finance factors.

 Refinancing Your Property

 Refinancing is the process of replacing your current mortgage with a new, better one.
-You might refinance your mortgage to get a lower interest rate and decrease your monthly mortgage payment, pay it off sooner, convert from ARM loans to fixed or vice versa, or liquidize your assets for another purchase.
+If an investor does not like their mortgage loan for a particular reason, they can get rid of their current mortgage and refinance to a better one.
+You might refinance your mortgage to get a lower mortgage interest rate and decrease your monthly mortgage payment, pay it off sooner, convert from ARM loans to fixed or vice versa, or liquidize your assets for another purchase.

 Refinancing a rental property typically costs 3-6% of the loan principal.
 This means it can potentially add to your debt if you aren’t careful.
 However, if you know what you’re doing and why, refinancing is a lucrative endeavor.
 With a careful strategy, you can refinance and save 1-2% in interest, quickly build equity in your property, and decrease your monthly payments.